 Contact Us for Guidance

-If you are inspired by the Rangjung Yeshe Institute - whether you have been a student, a parent of a student, or simply a friend - and would like to help support us, please contact the Director of Finance for further information and guidance.
+If you are inspired by the Rangjung Yeshe Institute - whether you have been a student, a parent of a student, or simply a friend - and would like to help support us, please contact the Director of Development for further information and guidance.